 All couples face times of conflict in their relationship.
-With that said, it may come as a relief to hear the following: our research shows that the existence of conflict is not an omen portending the end of your relationship!
+The existence of conflict is not an omen portending the end of your relationship.
 Some negativity is necessary for a stable relationship, but positivity is what nourishes your love.
-The real predictor of a relationship’s failure in times of conflict is a couple’s inability to manage conflict in a healthy manner, and to move forward from conflict having addressed the source of their gridlock.
+The real predictor of a relationship’s failure in times of conflict is a couple’s inability to manage conflict in a healthy manner and to move forward from conflict knowing the source of their gridlock.

-In sum, couples need to understand the fights that they’ve just had.
+Couples need to understand their fights.
 To move forward following an argument, begin by asking yourself the following questions:

-- How did I get into this muddle in the first place?
+- How did I get here in the first place?

 - Why didn’t our conversation go well?

-- What is the meaning of the issue between my partner and I?
+- What is the meaning of the issue between my partner and me?

 - What are the sources of our gridlock on this subject?

 Most importantly, ask yourself: “What was the conversation we needed to have, but didn’t?”